 Deploying Spark on Kubernetes gives you powerful features for free such as the use of namespaces and quotas for multitenancy control, and role-based access control (optionally integrated with your cloud provider IAM) for fine-grained security and data access.

 If you have a need outside the k8s scope, the community is very active and it's likely you'll find a tool to answer this need.
-This point is particularly strong if you already use Kubernetes for the rest of your stack as you may re-use your existing tooling, such as the k8s dashboard for basic logging and administration, and prometheus + grafana for monitoring.
+This point is particularly strong if you already use Kubernetes for the rest of your stack as you may re-use your existing tooling.
+It also makes your data infrastructure more cloud-agnostic and reduces your vendor lock-in!

-The blog post explains the setup of the benchmark, the results, as well as critical tips to maximize shuffle performance when running Spark on Kubernetes.
+In our blog post - Apache Spark Performance Benchmarks show Kubernetes has caught up with YARN - we go over the setup of the benchmark, the results, as well as critical tips to maximize shuffle performance when running Spark on Kubernetes.

 The Cons - Drawbacks of Spark on Kubernetes